juliangut/docker-phpdev/README.md

 #### Browser support

-There are [browser plugins/extensions](https://xdebug.org/docs/remote#starting) to toggle debug cookies easily
+There are [browser plugins/extensions](https://xdebug.org/docs/remote#starting) to toggle these debug cookies easily

 #### Debugging with PHPStorm